nekopudding/graphs/README.md

 **CPEN 221 / Fall 2020 / MiniProject 2**

-The Graph ADT and Social Networks
+The Graph ADT and Virtual Worlds
 ===

 This mini-project has two parts.
 Part 2 can benefit from your implementation of Part 1.